thi-ng/umbrella/packages/hdom/README.md

 ## Status

-The overall "API" is stable, but there's further work planned on generalizing the approach beyond standard browser DOM use cases (planned for v4.0.0).
+The overall "API" is stable, but there's further work planned on generalizing the approach beyond standard browser DOM use cases.
 The project has been used for several projects in production since 2016.

 ## Installation